desmat/tic-tac-toe/README.md

-A very simple app to play the game of tic-tac-toe, utilizing the latest tech and best practice from the React ecosystem.
+A simple web app to play the game of tic-tac-toe, utilizing the latest tech and best practice from the React ecosystem.

 ## Demo